ADGEfficiency/dsr-rl/notes/markdown/1_background.md

 ## Importance sampling

+Context - importance sampling is used in prioritized experience replay

 [Wikipedia](https://en.wikipedia.org/wiki/Importance_sampling)

 Estimate the properties of a distribution we can't sample from (the unknown distribution) using samples from another distribution